Merwin Coad: Withdrawal from politics

 The 1960 census caused Iowa to lose a seat in Congress, and the 1961 Iowa Legislature's resulting reapportionment placed parts of the old 6th congressional district into several districts.
-Coad's home county (Boone) was included in Iowa's 5th congressional district, which had been represented since 1959 by popular fellow Democrat Neal Smith.
+Coad's home county (Boone) was included in the 5th congressional district, which had been represented since 1959 by popular fellow Democrat Neal Smith.

 There were reports that Coad was considering a 1962 bid for either the Senate or the Iowa governorship.
 However, on June 8, 1961, Coad, then only 36, announced that he was withdrawing from politics, effective at the end of his current term (in 1962).
 Coad gave no reasons.
 However, it was soon front-page news that the former minister had obtained an Alabama divorce from his Iowa wife in March 1961, allegedly without first notifying her, and that in May 1961, Coad had married Carol Peters, a member of his staff who had just obtained a Nevada divorce from Coad's executive assistant.
 She then received a raise, making her his highest-paid staffer.
-Meanwhile, stories of Coad's financial problems, including gambling debts, and losses from his grain market investments, were published in the Des Moines Register and Time Magazine.
+Meanwhile, stories of Coad's financial problems, including gambling debts, and losses from his grain market investments, were published in The Des Moines Register and Time magazine.

+In 1962, Coad voted to pass the Communications Satellite Act of 1962.

-Before his term ended in 1962, Coad considered moving to Carroll County and running for the seat in the 7th congressional district then held by thirteen-term Representative Ben F. Jensen.
+Before his term ended in 1962, Coad considered moving to Carroll County, Iowa and running for the seat in Iowa's 7th congressional district then held by thirteen-term Representative Ben F. Jensen.
 In the end, however, he stayed out of the 1962 race.
 Coad's congressional service, which began on January 3, 1957, ended on January 3, 1963.

-Activities after Congress
+Later life and death

 In July 1963 Coad began working in the Kennedy Administration as a $75-per-day consultant for the Agency for International Development's office of material resources.
-However, when Iowa Senator Bourke Hickenlooper — serving as the ranking Republican on the Senate Foreign Relations Committee — learned of this, he contacted the head of the agency and raised an objection, based on what he described as Coad's "background and history and utter lack of qualifications for the job."
+However, when Iowa Senator Bourke B. Hickenlooper — serving as the ranking Republican on the United States Senate Committee on Foreign Relations — learned of this, he contacted the head of the agency and raised an objection, based on what he described as Coad's "background and history and utter lack of qualifications for the job."
 Coad resigned the next day, and flew to Iowa to blast his critics.